Welcome to my site !

 Jiheng Hu, Rui Li*, Peng Zhang, Yu Wang, Shengli Wu, Husi Letu, Fuzhong Weng

-Remote Sensing of Environment 2026 IF=11.4
+Remote Sensing of Environment 2026 We must see more!!!

 We present an innovative framework to retrieve harmonized emissivity from observations of five passive microwave sensors.
 Six geostationary visible and infrared imagers onboard geostationary platforms were collocated to jointly provide clear-sky masks covering the globe.
 Sophisticated intercalibrations were applied to scale all emissivity subsets to be aligned with the GMI retrievals.